 |Remediation Decision Matrix||Existing Resources||Additional Resources|

-The root causes of inefficiency remain while the personnel are tasked with untenable workloads.
+The root causes of inefficiency remain while the personnel is tasked with untenable workloads.
 Changing nothing and demanding more invites cut corners and mistakes while stealing time from current projects.

 Augmenting your staff with external resources helps eliminate the issue, but at the added cost of operating in a potentially inefficient process.
 Root causes related to the process remain only to appear again in the future.